 No Writing-Intensive course shall have more than thirty-five enrolled students and, ideally, no more than twenty-five enrolled.
 All Upper Division Writing Requirement courses shall require completion of the entire GE Foundation as a prerequisite.

-2.1.1 Courses in fulfillment of the Upper Division Writing Requirement GR Category must meet the following criteria:
+2.1.1 Courses in fulfillment of the Upper Division Writing GR Category must meet the following criteria:

 2.1.1.1 Instructors in all Upper Division Writing Requirement curriculum will integrate a substantial writing component that meets Student Learning Outcomes (SLOs) for writing as established by the GEGC.
 For this policy, that’s understood as a required total of at least 5,000 words in the various assignments.
 These assignments and 5,000 words may be in 1 upper division course, or spread over 2 upper-division courses.